sana7867/Gestion-PharmacieGarde/README.md

 ![image](https://github.com/sana7867/Gestion-PharmacieGarde/assets/147515885/1ecc397c-e8fa-44d1-b110-64ad34c03e56)

-## Pharmacy Guard Management System

-### Description

-A Spring MVC Thymeleaf project for managing pharmacies on duty.
-This application allows tracking information about pharmacies on duty, including details about the pharmacies and scheduled duties.

-### Technologies Used

-- Java
-- Spring MVC
-- Thymeleaf
-- HTML
-- CSS
-- JavaScript
-- MySQL
-- Dockerization

 ### Installation - Local Mode

 If you prefer to run the application outside a Docker container, follow these steps: